uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

      - 5
      - **4**

-To calculate the final score, add the median scores for each criterion:
+To calculate the final score for the response, add the median scores that were given for each criterion, as follows.

   **Ideas median (8/10) + Content median (8/10) + Grammar median (4/5) = final
   score (20/25)**